Conpec-Projetos/cycle-time/README.md

 - Python 3.7+
 - Access to Notion API
 - Google Sheets API access
-- Google service account credentials
+- Google service account credentials (This file should contain your Google service account credentials in JSON format to access Google Sheets.)

 ## Features